 Sustainable Soils and Grassland Systems

-The Sustainable Soils and Grassland Systems Department aims to understand, model and manipulate the abiotic and biotic processes in arable and grazed grassland soils to improve the function, resilience and sustainability of farming systems.
+The Sustainable Soils and Grassland Systems Department has staff at both the Harpenden and North Wyke sites.
+We aim to understand, model and manipulate the abiotic and biotic processes in arable and grazed grassland soils to improve the function, resilience and sustainability of farming systems.

 Areas of scientific expertise